H4HWV2011/msjarvis-public-docs/thesis/32-fractal-optimization-and-dgms.md

 ## 32.6 Interaction with Global Control and Barrier

-Higher-level controls shape how and when optimizers can act:
+Higher-level controls shape how and when optimizers can act, reflecting the separation between local improvement agents and global governance.

 - Mode dependency:
   - In more conservative modes, optimizers may be limited to proposing changes for offline evaluation or to narrow slices of functionality.